haskell/cabal/Cabal/doc/nix-local-build.markdown

    will rebuild all its dependencies with profiling automatically.

-2. Like non-sandboxed Cabal today, builds of external packages are cached globally, so that a package can be built once, and then reused anywhere else it is also used.
+2. Like non-sandboxed Cabal today, builds of external packages are cached in `~/.cabal/store`, so that a package can be built once, and then reused anywhere else it is also used.
 No need to continually rebuild dependencies whenever you make a new sandbox: dependencies which can be shared, are shared.

 Nix-style local builds work with all versions of GHC supported by cabal-install 1.24, which currently is GHC 7.0 and later.